 As we all know, recycling is crucial when it comes to caring for our planet — and instilling this responsibility in children when they are young is a surefire way to encourage them to do it for years to come.
-But how can we do this without it being reduced to an unpleasant “chore”?
+But how can we encourage kids to recycle without reducing it to an unpleasant chore?
 As a former preschool teacher, I’ve found that one of the easiest ways to get children excited about cleanup is to turn it into a game.

 As luck would have it, there are plenty of ways to transform something seemingly mundane like recycling into a fun pastime.

 To get kids started in the world of recycling, you first have to teach them how to sort.
 Allison McDonald of No Time for Flash Cards created a wonderful little game for her son to do just that.
-With nothing more than cardstock, magazines, berry containers, scissors and double-stick tape, you can create a delightful game that allows your little ones to use their problem-solving skills and develop a love for sorting recyclables at the same time.
-Check out the tutorial here.
+With nothing more than cardstock, magazines, berry containers, scissors, and double-stick tape, you can create a delightful game that allows your little ones to use their problem-solving skills and develop a love for sorting recyclables at the same time.
+Check out her recycling game tutorial.

 Online Sorting Game

 It’s no secret that today’s children are incredibly tech savvy.
 These tiny digital natives have taken to computers and tablets like ducklings to water.
-If your kids are in the mood for something a little more 21st century than cardstock, consider this awesome game from Turtle Diary.
-Players drag and drop items from a conveyor belt into one of three containers: compost, recycle or trash.
-I love the addition of compost, as it adds more dimension to the wonderful world of sustainability!
+If your kids are in the mood for something a little more 21st century than cardstock, consider this awesome recycling game from Turtle Diary.
+Players drag and drop items from a conveyor belt into one of three containers: compost, recycle, or trash.
+I love that she includes compost, as it adds one more element of sustainability for your kids to learn about!

 Nature Walk Recycling Game

 Nature walks have always been my go-to trick to get kids moving and interacting with their environment.
 Collecting rocks, doing crayon rubbings of fallen leaves, and catching and releasing insects all work to get children excited about the beauty of our planet.
-Another thing nature walks are good for is an opportunity to do a little community service and recycling at the same time.
+Nature walks also provide a great opportunity to do a little community service and recycling at the same time.

-Choose a neighborhood, park or semi-busy street (if they’re not the kind to run into traffic) to explore with your little ones.
-Take along two bags — one for trash and one for recycling.
+Choose a neighborhood, park, or semi-busy street (if you trust your kids not to run into traffic) to explore with your little ones.
+Take along two sturdy bags — one for trash and one for recycling.
 Have the children keep an eye out for litter.
 When they find some, allow them to sort it into the proper bag.
 You can even turn it into a fun bingo game!
 Take some time to talk about why we shouldn’t litter and how it’s bad for our environment.
-When the walk is over, dispose of the trash and send the recycling on its way to the plant!
+When the walk is over, dispose of the trash and pop the recycling items in their appropriate bins for curbside pickup or delivery to the recycling plant!

 A Few More Tips

 Though so much of recycling can be transformed into a game, you’ll still need to explain the importance of recycling to your children.
-Pop over to your local library and look for children’s books regarding recycling.
-Read these books together and talk to your kids about why you recycle, and why you think it is important for every member of the family to do so as well.
+Head to your local library and borrow some children’s books about recycling.
+Read these books together and talk to your kids about why you recycle and why you think it is important for every member of the family to do so as well.

 Feature image courtesy of Shutterstock